 Prior, he was a member of the Executive Board of the World Economic Forum.
 From 2009 to 2013, he was a member of the Cabinet of Germany.
 First, he acted as Minister for Health, then as Vice Chancellor and Minister for Economic Affairs and Technology.
 He was a member of the parliament of Lower Saxony from 2003 to 2009 and held the office of Vice Minister President and Minister for Economic Affairs, Labor and Transport in 2009.
 Before his political career, he practiced medicine as a captain in the German military.
 He studied medicine and received his doctorate in 2002.

 Stephen F. Szabo

-Previously, Szabo served as academic and interim dean as well as professor of European studies at the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University.
+Previously, Szabo was the executive director of the Transatlantic Academy, based at the Washington office of the German Marshall Fund of the United States (GMF).
+He also served as academic and interim dean as well as professor of European studies at the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University.
 Prior to that he served as professor of national security affairs at the National Defense University and chairman of West European studies at the Foreign Service Institute, U.S. Department of State.
 He has written on German foreign and security policies, generational politics in Europe, and transatlantic security and political relations.
 His publications include The Changing Politics of German Security; The Diplomacy of German Unification; Parting Ways: The Crisis in the German-American Relationship; and Germany, Russia and the Rise of Geo-Economics.

 Wilhelm-Friedrich Uhr has been with the Guetersloh, Germany-based Bertelsmann Stiftung since 2003.
 He joined as senior vice president for human resources and organization, and became in 2013 senior vice president for corporate operations.